giyu51/XRay-Pneumonia-Detection-GUI/README.md

 ## :hammer_and_wrench: Usage

 #### :open_file_folder: Model Downloading
 :stop_sign: **1**.
-Before using the app , you must download it using the following link and then extract it:
+Before using the app , you must download neural network model using the following link and then extract it:

 [MODEL_LINK](https://drive.google.com/file/d/1nQd1YZzLOa8R6WgAesXl_YCGuafEsXGt/view?usp=sharing)